Family Album cover

 Victor Holm's sisters: Anna Carlson, Alida Carlson, and Maria Samson Jenny Holm and Aurora Hovey in Victor's front yard

-Carl and Violet Holm Carl Holm of Kenora, Carl Holm of Bates, and Victor Holm
+Carl Holm of Kenora, Carl Holm of Bates, and Victor Holm Carl and Violet Holm

 Click here to return to the list of sections.